-The shooting took place on Saturday just after 8:00 p.m. when Lucas responded to a call about a possible fight, according to the Texas Department of Public Safety.
+The shooting took place on Saturday just after 8.00pm local time when Lucas responded to a call about a possible fight, according to the Texas Department of Public Safety.
 Multiple witnesses say that Price stepped in to help a woman out of a domestic violence situation and that, while things had initially escalated, it was under control by the time police arrived.
 In a statement from the Texas Rangers currently investigating the shooting, Lucas allegedly attempted to detain Price who “resisted in a non-threatening posture and began walking away.”
 Lucas then tased Price before shooting him.
 Shortly after, Price was taken to Hunt Regional Hospital where he died from gunshot wounds.

 The preliminary investigation, run by the Texas Rangers in cooperation with Wolfe City Police Department and the Hunt County District Attorney’s Office, indicates that Lucas’ actions were not “objectionably reasonable.”
-Little more has been said about the investigation, but Lee Merritt, the civil rights attorney representing Price’s family, made it clear that they want to see the surveillance and police bodycam footage, as well as official police reports for themselves.
+Little more has been said about the investigation, but Lee Merritt, the civil rights lawyer representing Price’s family, made it clear that they want to see the surveillance and police bodycam footage, as well as official police reports for themselves.
 “Why this officer still felt the need to tase and shoot Jonathan is beyond comprehension,” Merritt said.

 Following the shooting, Lucas was quickly suspended, but it took two days for authorities to arrest and charge him.
 “This didn’t happen quickly.
 It should have happened the day he murdered JP.
 John should still be here,” Merritt tweeted following Lucas’ arrest.
 “This is step one.
 Let’s see it through to justice.”

 According to CNN, Price’s father, Junior Price, was visibly emotional when he spoke to reporters saying, “I loved my son, and I tried to bring him up to do the right thing.”